Bubble

 You'd never think Creation would have such little worth

 to the God who created it.
-I guess that's why we're cursed
+I

 to pollute the very elements we need to survive.